Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 |---|---|---|---|

 -O3 performs extensive loop unrolling and function inlining.
-Although speed might increase, on an MCU where Flash space is tight, it leads to code bloat.
+While speed might increase, on MCUs with tight Flash space, it leads to code bloat.
 It might even degrade performance due to instruction cache (I-Cache) misses.

-Modern C++ enables certain features by default that come at a high cost in embedded systems.
-Through the following two flags, we can slim C++ down to an overhead similar to C.
+Modern C++ carries some features by default that come at a high cost in embedded systems.
+With the following two options, we can "slim down" C++ to have overhead similar to C.

 2.1 -fno-exceptions (Disable Exceptions)

-- Cost: C++ exceptions require massive "unwind table" support, which increases Flash usage by about 10% to 20%.
+- Cost: C++ exceptions require massive "unwind table" support, increasing Flash footprint by about 10%~20%.

-try-catchandthrow.
-If the program encounters an error, it will directly callstd::terminate. - Embedded guideline: In resource-constrained systems (like Cortex-M), we strongly recommend disabling this.
+try/catchorthrow.
+If the program errors, it will directly callstd::terminate. - Embedded Guideline: In resource-constrained systems (like Cortex-M), strongly recommended to disable.

 2.2 -fno-rtti (Disable Runtime Type Information)